 exercises/*.rs:assume(,#[verifier::external_body],unreachable!(),panic!(,assume_specification. - Spec drift.
 Every line in the frozen baseline whose body is part of a

 Capability boundary: a Claude Code tool whitelist.
 Each claude -p call passes a role-scoped --allowedTools list and a universal --disallowedTools deny set.
-The deny set includes WebFetch, WebSearch, Task (no sub-agent fan-out), bash patterns for rm, git push/reset/rebase/checkout/restore/config, *--no-verify* so the agent cannot bypass the hook, curl/wget/ssh, brew/npm/pip, sudo.
+The deny set includes WebFetch, WebSearch, Task (no sub-agent fan-out), *--no-verify* so the agent cannot bypass the hook, plus the usual network and install patterns.
 The architect gets only the tools it needs to write a design note.
 The reviewer does not get Edit.

-To state what these are not: not process isolation, not a network namespace, and a deliberately adversarial agent could find paths around them.
-The agents in this experiment are not adversarial.
+None of this is process isolation; an adversarial agent could find paths around it.
 The boundaries’ job is to make it impossible for an honest worker to cheat accidentally.
-To silently weaken a spec because the verifier complained, to slip an assume past the reviewer because it was tired, or to crib from a reference implementation that wasn’t meant to be visible.
 The first two boundaries held across all fourteen DONE exercises.
-The third boundary was the corrective response to the first invention-test run, and the run history is preserved on disk as honest evidence.
+The third was the corrective response to the first invention-test run.

 What happened